povdocs/webvr-starter-kit/README.md

 ### Loading Media

 There are a few different ways that you can load media as part of your VR scene.
-The panorama and image objects take the URL of an image file.
-The sound object takes an array of URLs of audio files.
+The `panorama` and `image` objects take the URL of an image file.
+The `sound` object takes an array of URLs of audio files, and the `video` object takes an array of URLs of video files.
 There is a library of pre-defined materials (e.g. grass, stone, metal, wood), and you can also specify your own images to use as texture maps.

 Texture maps for pre-defined materials are hosted as part of the WebVR Starter Kit, but your own media files need to be hosted elsewhere.
 You can use your own web server if you have one, but it needs to be configured to use Cross-Origin Resource Sharing headers, which can be tricky to set up.